 By using both 128-bit and 256-bit encryption protocols, Hotspot Shield has become one of the most reliable VPNs available for data protection.

 This provider also has an extended money-back policy that lasts 45 days, even if you only subscribe for one month of service!
 Users rate this VPN highly for these reasons and many others.

-Another solid alternative for F1 streaming, IPVanish offers noteworthy speeds and the ability to use ten devices at once.
+Another solid alternative for F1 streaming, IPVanish offers noteworthy speeds and the ability to use Unlimited devices at once.